godot-rust/gdnative-book/src/index.md

 # Introduction

-Welcome to the **godot-rust book**!
-This is a work-in-progress user guide for the Rust bindings to Godot 3 and 4.
+Welcome to the **gdnative book**!
+This is a user guide for the Rust bindings to Godot 3.

+Note that `gdnative` is not as actively maintained anymore as its successor, `gdext`.
+If you are interested in Godot 4, check out the [gdext book](../book).

 If you're new to Rust, before getting started, it is highly recommended that you familiarize yourself with concepts outlined in the officially maintained [Rust Book](https://doc.rust-lang.org/book/) before you getting started with godot-rust.

+## Navigating this chapter

+If you're new to `godot-rust`, try the [Getting Started](intro/index.md) tutorial first!

+For more information about architecture with `godot-rust`, the [GDNative Overview](overview/index.md) gives a broad overview of _how_ the library can be used with different use-cases, as well as in-depth information for the underlying API.

+If you have specific code questions that are not covered in the _Getting Started_ guide, please check out the [Frequently Asked Questions](faq) or [Recipes](recipes/index.md) for some additional resources related to configuring `godot-rust`.

+In case you are coming from earlier versions of `godot-rust` and would like to update, you can have a look at the [Advanced Guides](advanced) chapter for migration guides.

 ## About godot-rust